Environmental Compliance & Hazardous Materials

 Notifications must be submitted through SCAQMD's online web application.
 SCAQMD notification fees are specified in Rule 301 and are based on the quantity of ACM to be removed.

-Additionally, California Health and Safety Code Section 19827.5 requires that a copy of the SCAQMD demolition notification be provided to the local permitting authority - in this case, LADBS - before a demolition permit will be issued.
-This is one of the first compliance checkpoints in the permitting process, and failure to provide this documentation will stop your permit application before it starts.
+California Health and Safety Code Section 19827.5 also requires that a copy of the SCAQMD demolition notification be provided to the local permitting authority - in this case, LADBS - before a demolition permit will be issued.
+This is one of the first compliance checkpoints in the permitting process, so having the SCAQMD notification documentation ready before submitting the demolition permit application keeps the process moving.

 Abatement: what it costs and how long it takes